 - Remember that the use of other oils, such as motor oil and cooking oil, will damage your bearings.
 Even W40 is not recommended at all, for it can only do good for your bearings for a short period of time and may just damage your bearings in the end.

-- Put the bearing and bearing shield to their proper place.
+- Put the bearing and bearing shield in their proper place.
 Carefully put the shields into their original place.
 Put the bearings back and ensure there is no gap.

 - Put the bearings back into the wheels; use your finger to push each bearing onto the wheels.
 Then, push the wheel onto the board’s truck with a firm force.